pagkly/Zed/Investopedia4/Sizing up Knowledge Capital.md

 In order for companies to fully exploit their knowledge capital, they must encourage their employees to share their skills and talent.

-Knowledge capital is important because it reduces the odds that a company will have to reinvent the wheel each time a particular process is undertaken.
+Knowledge capital is important because it reduces the odds that a company [[Will|will]] have to reinvent the wheel each time a particular process is undertaken.
 This is because its employees have access to documents detailing the necessary steps, along with access to personnel who have undertaken similar activities.
 Even though it may not be a physical asset, knowledge capital still requires a lot of investment.

 ## Knowledge Capital Components